enzoaicardi/webcomponent/wiki/guides/create.md

 To make this component a WebComponent, we simply replace the parent class `HTMLElement` and the `customElements` keyword with `WebComponent`.
 We also need to add the `tagName` as a static class property, and we can remove it from the definition.

+If you eventually want to add attributes to your component, simply define them in the `this.properties` property.

 ```js
 import { WebComponent } from "@enzoaicardi/webcomponent";